 Enhance With Technology

 If you’re still handwriting ROs or inspection sheets, it’s time to move on.
 Customers appreciate technology and need to stay ‘plugged in’ to their lives at all times.
 Allow customers to check-in on their phone using a QR code in-store to speed up the check-in process.
 Implement tablet technology to speed up the RO write-up.
 Allow customers to approve recommended work right from their mobile device.
 Keep customers updated with a digital status board which displays the progress of their vehicles in service.
 Offer customers the convenience of scheduling appointments online through your website.
 Send customers statements to view and pay electronically.
 All of these options increase customer satisfaction, retention, and efficiency.

 Give Personal Attention

 You may be missing repeat customers.
-It’s evidenced by the overwhelming population of customers that choose to do repairs at commercial chains.
+It’s evident by the overwhelming population of customers who choose to do repairs at commercial chains.
 Stop them from defecting to your competition.
 Review your list of waiters daily so you can get to know your customers.
 Prepare for conversations by adding notes to the customer profile.
 Equity mining tools can help you navigate potential service leads to see who might be ready for a new car.
-RFID technology can help greet your customers when they arrive in the drive, and send notifications to your staff for personal follow-up.
+RFID technology can help greet your customers when they arrive in the drive and send notifications to your staff for personal follow-up.
 Make the experience matter every time, and your customers will appreciate it.